kptdev/kpt/package-examples/wordpress/README.md

 ### Configure namespace

-By default, the packages will be deployed into `default` namespace.
+By default, these packages will be deployed into `default` namespace.
 Provide a namespace by adding [set-namespace] function to the pipeline definition in `wordpress/Kptfile`.

     pipeline: